moonwell-fi/moonwell-contracts-v2/docs/GUIDELINES.md

 to simplify governance proposals and ensure that any changes made to the protocol are rigorously tested before implementation.
 Any updates to the protocol must go through a governance proposal and can only be applied after community approval.
-Refer to [Governance](./governance/README.md) for guidance on how to create a proposal once you have a Pull Request ready.
+Refer to [Governance](./governance/CONTRIBUTING.md) for guidance on how to create a proposal once you have a Pull Request ready.

 ## Pull requests

-Pull requests are squash-merged to keep the `main` branch history clean.
 The title of the pull request becomes the commit message, so it should be written in a consistent format:

 1. Begin with a capital letter.
 2. Do not end with a period.